iesnoth/rating-page/interactive-rating-component-main/README-template.md

 5/7 I figured out on my own how to change the links' colors based on whether they'd been visited or not. <3

 5/13 I learned a little about position and how to experiment with css in the browser.

+5/15 Unlike with links, you can change the color of clicked buttons with the :focus state.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.